davidholiday/ZITS/README.md

 one last thing
 --------------
 This libary also contains an implenetation of Curator's Distributed Atomic Long recipe.
 It too has the capability of reporting metrics to a Graphite server.
-To use, create an instance of class ZookeeperDistributedAtomicLongClient.
+To use, create an instance of class `ZookeeperDistributedAtomicLongClient`.